 Since self-fertilization can greatly reduce gene flow and enforce reproductive isolation, selfers and outcrossers could be expected to co-occur at small spatial scales, which should increase their niche overlap (Grossenbacher et al. 2016).
 In an analysis of 98 sister species pairs, Grossenbacher et al. (2016) found no association between selfing or outcrossing mating system and range overlap and a weakly positive association between species age and range overlap.
-The results of our study show a U-shaped relationship between niche overlap and divergence time for sister species pairs (R2= 0.28; Figure S1.3).
+The results of the study show a U-shaped relationship between niche overlap and divergence time for sister species pairs (R2= 0.28; Figure A1.3).
 While this regression is based on only seven sister pairs, nevertheless it suggests that different mechanisms are likely influencing niche overlap of the youngest versus oldest sister species (Paul and Tonsor 2008).
 Other studies with plants using sister pairs, but where the pairs did not differ in mating system, found mixed results: generally high niche conservatism, high niche overlap, and a negative correlation between niche overlap and species age (71 sister species in the California floristic province, Anaker and Strauss 2010) or low niche similarity and no relationship of species age to range size (four Solanum sister species pairs, Nakazo et al. 2010).